-Fallen victim to an investment fraud?
+Fallen victim to a romance investment fraud?
 You’re now on a suckers list.
-Prepare to deal with scammers all over again, this time posing as fund recovery experts. 😯
+Prepare to deal with scammers all over again in various altruistic guises. 😯

 Whether it’s currencies or stocks, unverified dating and social media profiles using photos of attractive individuals have led to countless online thefts dressed up as profitable opportunities.

 The victims are left with with a lighter wallet or – in the most serious cases – an empty bank account.